microsoft/testfx/docs/dev-guide.md

 # Development Guide

-This article will help you build, test and consume local builds of the MSTest Framework and Adapter.
+This document contains all the required information to build, test and consume MSTest.

 ## Prerequisites

-Please install [Visual Studio 2017](https://www.microsoft.com/net/core#windowsvs2017) with the following workloads:
+In order to build and test all functionalities of MSTest, we recommend installing [Visual Studio 2022](https://visualstudio.microsoft.com/) with the following workloads:

 - `.NET desktop development`
 - `Universal Windows Platform development`